topicfly/topicfly-site/source/_posts/classify-mnist-digits-keras.md

 Convolutional Neural Networks (CNN) make the assumption that the input are images.

-The CNN arquitecture is defined by different layers: Input Layer, Convolutional Layer, Activation Layer (ReLU), Pooling Layer, Fully-Connected Layer.
+The CNN architecture is defined by different layers: Input Layer, Convolutional Layer, Activation Layer (ReLU), Pooling Layer, Fully-Connected Layer.

 The **input layer** normally has the shape `height x width x depth`, in this post example it's *28x28x1* but in color images the *depth* would be 3, one for each value in the RGB color model.